 - The SVOD model allows publishers to receive a higher ROI per viewer.
 However, this strategy requires a loyal viewer base, to begin with.
 This is due to a monthly or annual subscription that requires a dedicated user to be locked into a service.
 Due to the availability of free video content, the channel must provide exclusive content to convince viewers to pay to watch it.

 - The AVOD model can be placed strategically pre-roll, mid-roll, or post-roll.
 The advertisement may appear in banner images, sponsorships, and informational commercials.

 - As off-late, TVOD is an emerging method of monetization.
 A transactional-based model that generates revenue from occasional viewers, reducing the dependency on regular subscribers.

 With the recent changes in the technological landscape combined with the advantages of CTV advertising, it is evident that the industry is evolving and expanding at a rapid pace.
 The increase in CTV viewership is opening up new opportunities for advertisers to maximize the ROI and touch target audiences in an impactful way through CTV's programmatic approach.

-Evergent brings Agility to Monetization and helps in enabling the CTV, OTT providers, and other SaaS-based e-Commerce businesses to acquire and retain new and existing customers by making the payments flawless, reliable, and highly secured.
-Evergent’s market-leading Integrated Revenue and Customer Management platform helps the world’s leading communication, media, and entertainment companies reduce time to market for products and services, simplify complex monetization models, and run back-office processes more efficiently.
+Evergent brings Agility to Monetization and helps enable the CTV, OTT providers, and other SaaS-based e-Commerce businesses to acquire and retain new and existing customers by making the payments flawless, reliable, and highly secured.
+Evergent's market-leading Integrated Revenue and Customer Management platform helps the world's leading communication, media, and entertainment companies reduce time to market for products and services, simplify complex monetization models, and run back-office processes more efficiently.
 The company is headquartered in Sunnyvale, California, and has offices in San Diego and Los Angeles and internationally in Australia, Canada, India, Japan, and Singapore.